AHCChan/BioSeq_Consensus/README.txt

 required.

-Inputs can be provided as a list of strings (sequences), a list of dictionaries (count of occurences of pseudo-occurences), or a standard matrix (nucleotides/ amino acid positions in alphabetical order).
+Inputs can be provided as a list of strings (sequences), a list of dictionaries (count of occurrences of pseudo-occurences), or a standard matrix (nucleotides/ amino acid positions in alphabetical order).

 The produced consensus sequence can either be strict (one output per position),